Anojlex/Anojlex/README.md

 ## About Me

 Hello!
-I'm a dedicated full stack web developer with over a year of experience in creating robust and scalable web applications.
+I'm a dedicated full stack web developer with over 2 year of experience in creating robust and scalable web applications.
 My journey in web development is driven by a deep curiosity and a relentless pursuit of mastering the latest technologies.
 I have worked on diverse projects, including e-commerce, ERP, and HRM systems.

 ## Skills